LeWood16/fcc-img-search-abs-layer/README.md

 X-I can paginate through the responses by adding a ?offset=2 parameter to the URL.
 (defaults to 2)

--I can get a list of the most recently submitted search strings.
+X-I can get a list of the most recently submitted search strings.